-The solicitation is made on behalf of management of the Corporation.
-The costs incurred in the preparation and mailing of this Circular and related materials will be borne by the Corporation.
-In addition to solicitation by mail, proxies may be solicited by personal meetings, telephone or other means of communication and by directors, officers and employees of the Corporation, who will not be specifically compensated for any such activity.
-The Corporation has also retained Laurel Hill Advisory Group as its strategic shareholder communications advisor and proxy solicitation agent.
-In connection with these services, Laurel Hill will receive C\$35,000 plus reasonable out-of-pocket expenses.
+The solicitation is made on behalf of management of Oncolytics.
+The costs incurred in the preparation and mailing of this Circular and related materials will be borne by Oncolytics.
+In addition to solicitation by mail, proxies may be solicited by personal meetings, telephone or other means of communication and by directors, officers and employees of Oncolytics, who will not be specifically compensated for any such activity.
+Oncolytics has also retained Laurel Hill Advisory Group as its strategic shareholder communications advisor and proxy solicitation agent.
+In connection with these services, Laurel Hill will receive \$35,000 plus reasonable out-of-pocket expenses.